gamedevteam321/Saathi-jobs/README.md

 │   └── components/     # React components
 │       ├── Header.tsx
 │       ├── HeroSection.tsx
-│       ├── CommunitySection.tsx
-│       ├── FeatureCarousel.tsx
+│       ├── JobSection.tsx
 │       └── ...
 └── ...
 ```

 ## Customization

-Feel free to customize this clone to your liking:
+Feel free to customize this project to your needs:

 - Update colors and styles in `globals.css`
 - Modify content and layout in component files under `src/components/`